The research center “International Finance and Macroeconomics” at the Kiel Institute for the World Economy is looking for an

-for our research project on “200 years of booms and busts in international capital flows” at the earliest possible date.
-We are a young, dynamic, research-oriented team with a large international network, focusing on international capital flows, financial globalization, financial history, and questions of international political economy, in particular geopolitics and geoeconomics.
+for our research project on “The Ukraine Support Tracker” at the earliest possible date.
+We are a young, dynamic, research-oriented team, focusing on questions of international political economy, in particular regarding international relations, geopolitics, and foreign assistance.

-The intern will actively participate in our broad-based empirical research agenda on international capital flows since 1800.
-In this ambitious research project, we explore international financial flows with a particular focus on geopolitical drivers and on China’s growing role in international financial markets.
-Processing micro-level data on international lending transactions and sovereign debt using Stata and Excel will constitute a big part of the project.
+The intern will actively participate in our broad-based research agenda on which countries support Ukraine in the Russo-Ukrainian war.
+In this research project, we explore international donation flows with a particular focus on humanitarian, financial and military bilateral aid and on aggregate and country-level decomposition of pledges.
+Processing and quantifying micro-level data on bilateral aid pledges and deliveries using Excel will constitute a big part of the project.

 What we offer:

-- An open and international work environment in a team of motivated RAs and interns
+- An open and international work environment in a team of motivated interns and research assistants

 - Attendance of various Kiel Institute seminars and participation, upon agreement, in courses offered by the Kiel Institute’s Advanced Studies Program (ASP) and Kiel Institute summer schools